sschwartzman/newrelic-insights-log-reader/README.md

 #### Optional settings

-* `newmsgs` - If set to true, the agent will only look for new log events.
-If false, the agent will read the whole log every time it is started.
+* `newmsgs` - If set to true, Insights Log Reader will only look for new log events.
+If false, Insights Log Reader will read the whole log every time it is started.
 * `send_interval` - how often (seconds) it will send events.
 Default is 10.
 * `send_max_events` - max # of events it will send in an interval.
 Default is 50.
 * `send_min_events` - min # of events necessary in an interval to send.
 Default is 10.